HaoranLiao/haoranliao.github.io/_pages/teaching.md

   * Application team
 * Research Intern, IBM Quantum
 <br> 02/2023&ndash;08/2023 &nbsp;New York, United States
-  * Led the research effort in machine learning-based quantum error mitigation, designing and running experiments.
+  * Led the research effort in machine learning-based quantum error mitigation.
 Demonstrated that our method outperforms ZNE on small-scale circuits, and scales to classically intractable circuits with lower overhead in a 100-qubit experiment.
-Showed its superiority for variational algorithms such as VQE, and for tomography-like experiments.
+Showed its superiority for variational algorithms such as VQE, and for tomography-like experiments. (arXiv, NeuIPS Workshop 2023)
   * Performed experiments and analysis for Pauli channel estimation using entanglement-assisted benchmarking.
 Developed e.g., the codebase to perform randomized compiling (single-Clifford twirling) for ECR gates, and staggered dynamical decoupling.
 Researched and enabled methods to suppress crosstalks.